-We will continue to support our customers in the green transition

-We are committed to being a leading

-Nordic bank for sustainable finance and

-will help our customers to navigate the

-transition.
-We have a profound responsibility to support and advise our customers in the transformation of the real

-economy, and we will strive to provide

-the best financial products to make

-becoming a frontrunner and winner

-of the green transition an aspirational
+We are committed to being a leading Nordic bank for sustainable finance and will help our customers to navigate the transition.
+We have a profound responsibility to support and advise our customers in the transformation of the real economy, and we will strive to provide the best financial products to make becoming a frontrunner and winner of the green transition an aspirational objective.

-objective.